helly25/vscode-iwyu/README.md

 ### How to Debug and Correct IWYU Mistakes

-The IWYU tool can be debugged using its output log which supports the `Developer: LogLevel` setting.
+The IWYU tool can be debugged using its output log which supports the `Developer: Set Log Level` setting.
 Once set to `Trace`, the `IWYU` output window shows the detailed command lines used and the output of the tool prior to sending it to the `fix_include.py` script.

 #### Simple IWYU output filtering